FireworksProject/sak_server/README.md

 Once you've installed the commands (see above), you can just `cd` into your `shared_projects` directory and run them.

-!README (gotcha) Don't ever run these commands outside of your `shared_projects` folder; you'll end up pushing and pulling all the files from whichever folder you happen to be in. (you can check this with the command `pwd`).
+__!README (gotcha)__ Don't ever run these commands outside of your `shared_projects` folder; you'll end up pushing and pulling all the files from whichever folder you happen to be in. (you can check full path of your current directory with the command `pwd`).

 Copyright and License